Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ```
       reboot
 ```
+#### Note:
-#### Note: 1.
-All node should ssh connection happen properly
+ 1. All node should be ssh connection happen properly
-####       2. If you don't have VM and if you want to create EC2 Instance.
-Then follow this document [link](https://github.com/Seagate/cortx-re/tree/main/solutions/community-deploy/cloud/AWS)
+ 2. If you don't have VM and if you want to create EC2 Instance.
+Then follow this document [link](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)

 ## 3. Install K8s cluster and deploy cortx cluster on that K8s cluster